DFE-Digital/get-into-teaching-app/app/views/content/non-uk-teachers/train-to-teach-in-england-as-an-international-student.md

 In exceptional circumstances, you may be offered a scholarship with a bachelor’s degree class 2:2, if you have significant relevant experience.

-To find out if you’re eligible for a scholarship and to apply, visit:
+You can check if you’re eligible for a scholarship and apply by visiting:

 * the [Institute of Physics](https://www.iop.org/about/support-grants/iop-teacher-training-scholarships#gref) (for a physics scholarship)
 * the [British Council](https://www.britishcouncil.org) (for a French, German or Spanish scholarship) – email languagesteachertrainingscholarships@britishcouncil.org to register your interest